What is Your Dream?

 - Have your child take a moment and think about what she wants to "be" when she grows up and how she hopes to be living.
 Ask her to imagine what type of achievements she hopes to have accomplished.
 Does she hope to go to a particular school?
 Play in a certain sports tournament?
 Encourage her to create a list of all of the goals and dreams most important to her.

-- Once your child has cut out one cloud for each goal, ask her to write one of her dreams on each cloud.
-Help her along until each bubble is filled with a different goal.
+- Once your child has cut out one cloud for each goal, ask her to articulate a few of her dreams.
+Take over and write one on each cloud.

 - Help her to carefully cut strips off of the magnetic sheets.
 These are usually self-adhesive on the back, so she will just need to peel off the paper backing and stick one to the back of each cloud.